 IHRP Emerging Scholar Program at Mahidol University

-MS International Federation McDonald Fellowships for Bhutanese Students in UK
+MS International Federation McDonald Fellowships for Bhutanese Students in the UK

 MS International Federation is awarding a number of McDonald Fellowships to young researchers from Bhutan and other emerging countries.
 Fellowships enable the recipient to travel to an established research institution to work with leading researchers in MS with a view to returning to their own country to establish a programme of MS research.
 The fellowship consists of a two-year grant, around UK £30,000 per year, to cover travel and living costs, and an additional contribution of UK £2,000 per year to the host institution.
 The deadline for nominations is 30 June 2017.